National Popular Vote Interstate Compact: Initiatives and referendums

 In Maine, an initiative to join the National Popular Vote Interstate Compact began collecting signatures on April 17, 2016.
 It failed to collect enough signatures to appear on the ballot.
 In Arizona, a similar initiative began collecting signatures on December 19, 2016, but failed to collect the required 150,642 signatures by July 5, 2018.
 In Missouri, an initiative did not collect the required number of signatures before the deadline of May 6, 2018.

-Colorado Proposition 113, a ballot measure seeking to overturn the Colorado's adoption of the compact, was on the November 3, 2020 ballot; Colorado's membership was affirmed by a vote of 52.3% to 47.7% in the referendum.
+Colorado Proposition 113, a ballot measure seeking to overturn Colorado's adoption of the compact, was on the November 3, 2020 ballot; Colorado's membership was affirmed by a vote of 52.3% to 47.7% in the referendum.

-Prospects

-Political analyst Nate Silver noted in 2014 that all jurisdictions that had adopted the compact at that time were blue states (all of the states who have joined the compact then and since have given all of their electoral college votes to the Democratic candidate in every Presidential election since the compact's inception), and that there were not enough electoral votes from the remaining blue states to achieve the required majority.
-He concluded that, as swing states were unlikely to support a compact that reduces their influence, the compact could not succeed without adoption by some red states as well.
-Republican-led chambers have adopted the measure in New York (2011), Oklahoma (2014), and Arizona (2016), and the measure has been unanimously approved by Republican-led committees in Georgia and Missouri, prior to the 2016 election.

-On March 15, 2019, Colorado became the most "purple" state to join the compact, though no Republican legislators supported the bill and Colorado had a state government trifecta under Democrats.
-It was later submitted to a referendum, approved by 52% of voters.
+Reapportionment

-In April 2021, reapportionment following the 2020 Census caused NPVIC members California, Illinois and New York to each lose one electoral vote, and Colorado and Oregon to each gain one, resulting in the total electoral votes represented by members to fall from 196 to 195.
+In April 2021, reapportionment following the 2020 census caused NPVIC members California, Illinois and New York to each lose one electoral vote, and Colorado and Oregon to each gain one, causing the total electoral votes represented by members to fall from 196 to 195.

-Novel opposing action by North Dakota
+Opposing action by North Dakota

-On February 17, 2021, the North Dakota Senate passed SB 2271, "to amend and reenact sections ... relating to procedures for canvassing and counting votes for presidential electors" in a deliberate—albeit indirect—effort to stymie the efficacy of the NPVIC by prohibiting disclosure of the state's popular vote until after the Electoral College meets.
+On February 17, 2021, the North Dakota Senate passed SB 2271, "to amend and reenact sections ... relating to procedures for canvassing and counting votes for presidential electors".
+The bill's purpose was to stymie the efficacy of the NPVIC by keeping the state's popular vote a secret to be made public during the meeting of the Electoral College.
 Later the bill was entirely rewritten as only a statement of intent and ordering a study for future recommendations, and this version was signed into law.

 Bills and referendums

 Bills in latest session

 The table below lists all state bills to join the NPVIC introduced in a state's current or most recent legislative session.
-This includes all bills that are law, pending or have failed.
+That includes all bills that are law, pending or have failed.
 The "EVs" column indicates the number of electoral votes each state has.